svallero/docker_onemaster/README.md

 # docker_one_fss
-Dockerfiles for containerized OpenNebula installation for testing and FairShare Scheduler development
+Dockerfiles for containerized OpenNebula installation on CentOS7.